The drag-adjoint field of a circular cylinder wake at Reynolds numbers 20, 100 and 500: Computational results

-In Figure \ref{f:ReD100}, the most significant feature in the adjoint field is the bean shaped eddies behind the cylinder.
-When viewed backwards in time, these bean shaped patterns first form at about 2 diameters downstream downstream of the cylinder (Figure \ref{f:100e}), and grows larger and stronger as it propagates upstream in the wake (Figures \ref{f:100c} and \ref{f:100a}).
-The mechanism responsible for generation and amplification of these bean shaped eddy structures is described in Section \ref{s:circulation}, and qualitatively depicted in Figure \ref{wakeadj}.
+In Figure \ref{f:ReD100}, the most significant feature in the adjoint field is the bean-shaped eddies behind the cylinder.
+When viewed backwards in time, these bean-shaped patterns first form at about 2 diameters downstream of the cylinder (Figure \ref{f:100e}), and grow larger and stronger as they propagate upstream in the wake (Figures \ref{f:100c} and \ref{f:100a}).
+The mechanism responsible for generation and amplification of these bean-shaped eddy structures is described in Section \ref{s:circulation}, and qualitatively depicted in Figure \ref{wakeadj}.

-The bean shaped adjoint eddy breaks up into two elongated eddies at about 1 diameter downstream of the cylinder (Figure \ref{f:100e}).
+The bean-shaped adjoint eddy breaks up into two elongated eddies at about 1 diameter downstream of the cylinder (Figure \ref{f:100e}).
 Both eddies are aligned in oblique directions to the shear layer.
-As both eddies approaches the cylinder surface, they experience strong dissipation (Figure \ref{f:100c}).
+As both eddies approach the cylinder surface, they experience strong dissipation (Figure \ref{f:100c}).
 One of the two eddies (the lower one in Figure \ref{f:100c}) is trapped in the wake and disappears.
-The other eddy (the upper one in Figure \ref{f:100c}) propagate towards upstream of the cylinder in a relatively uniform fluid flow (the upper left eddy in Figure \ref{f:100a}).
-As these eddies further propagate upstream, they spread out and become more circular by the force of viscosity (Figures \ref{f:100f}, \ref{f:100d} and \ref{f:100b}).
+The other eddy (the upper one in Figure \ref{f:100c}) propagates upstream of the cylinder in a relatively uniform fluid flow (the upper left eddy in Figure \ref{f:100a}).
+As these eddies propagate further upstream, they spread out and become more circular by the force of viscosity (Figures \ref{f:100f}, \ref{f:100d} and \ref{f:100b}).

 The jet of adjoint velocity in front of the cylinder is still apparent in the adjoint field.
 It has a magnitude smaller than the adjoint circulation in the wake, and meanders unsteadily between the vortices propagating upstream.